aurimasmb/worldclimatebath/meeting3.md

 ```

 **We still need someone to collect information regarding the expected impacts of exceeding 1.5 and 2 C, and other effects of climate change and compile this into a few PowerPoint slides.
 Does someone feel like they might know something about this and would like to contribute?**

+**We should do another run-through close to the event to make sure everyone in each role knows what to do, we have a clear timetable.**

+**more than one person who could run the simulator?**

+**a 2 C countdown clock - we write on the white board the year at which we exceed 2 c!**

 ### Funding